olewsaa/amateur-radio/Winlink-Linux-amd64/README.md

 applications into your desktop."_

-In order to run Winlink and VARA the well known and well established windows compatibility layer software [WINE](https://www.winehq.org/) is needed.
-While a mature piece of software (latest is version 9) it's slightly tedious to install.
-WINE is available with the current Linux distributions and only require packages to install, in addition some extras and some configurations.
+In order to run Winlink and VARA the well known and well established windows compatibility layer software [Wine](https://www.winehq.org/) is needed.
+While a mature piece of software (at the time of writing the latest is version 9) it's slightly tedious to install.
+Wine is available with the current Linux distributions and only require packages to install, in addition some extras and some configurations.

 The Q900 has a frequency range from 100 kHz to 2 GHz receive and from 1.8 to 434 MHz covering 160 m to 70 cm.
 Hence it support VARA FM